Personalize Your TV Experience-

 Wiretap and Listening Device

-If you suspect an illegal wiretap or listening device on your telephone, report this to our repair department by calling 910-754-4317.
+If you hear a short “beep” tone on your telephone line about every 15 seconds, it could mean that the person you are talking to is recording your conversation.
+If you suspect an illegal wiretap or listening device on your telephone, report this to our repair department by

 Battery Backup